eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-10-22-http-live-channel.md

 the command and retrieve the full response.

 ### Executing the example
-When sending a command over the `live` channel to a device, then the device needs to take action and send back a response.
+When sending a command over the `live` channel to a device, the device needs to take action and send back a response.
-The response from the device is than routed back to the initial requester of the `live` command at the HTTP API.
+The response from the device is routed back to the initial requester of the `live` command at the HTTP API.

 In this example the [Ditto Java Client](client-sdk-java.html) acts as device and sends back the response.
 The following snippet shows how to register for retrieve thing live commands and send back a `RetrieveThingResponse`.